Grant rallies Blazers past Kings 113-108 in opener - WHIZ News

 TIP-INS

-Trail Blazers: Key offseason acquisition Gary Payton II remains sidelined by a core muscle injury. … Portland snapped a three-game losing streak in season openers.
+Trail Blazers: Shaedon Sharpe scored 12 points in 16 minutes in his NBA debut.
+Sharpe was selected seventh overall in the draft despite not playing last season at Kentucky. … Key offseason acquisition Gary Payton II remains sidelined by a core muscle injury. … Portland snapped a three-game losing streak in season openers.

-Kings: First-round rookie Keegan Murray (COVID protocols) was sidelined and will have to wait to make his debut. … Baseball Home Run King Barry Bonds rang the cowbell to open the game along with former Kings Metta Sandiford-Artest and Brad Miller. … The Kings played a video tribute to their former coach Bill Russell, who died this summer.
+Kings: Fox became the first Kings player to have at least 30 points, five rebounds and five assists in an opener since Oscar Robertson in 1966. … First-round rookie Keegan Murray (COVID protocols) was sidelined and will have to wait to make his debut. … Baseball Home Run King Barry Bonds rang the cowbell to open the game along with former Kings Metta Sandiford-Artest and Brad Miller. … The Kings played a video tribute to their former coach Bill Russell, who died this summer.
 Russell coached one year in Sacramento following a Hall of Fame playing career for Boston.

 UP NEXT